Kalugasalamoorthy temple: Architecture

-The temple is located in Kalugumalai, a rockyhill in Thoothukudi district in southern Tamil Nadu.
+The temple is located in Kalugumalai, a rockyhill in near Kovilpatti, Thoothukudi district in southern Tamil Nadu.
 The sanctum of the temple is approached through a pillared hall near the gateway.
 The temple tank is located outside the temple.
 The sanctum is built in a rock-cut cave, which houses the image of Murugan in the form of Kazhugachalamurthi in seated posture.
 The sanctum faces West and the image of the presiding deity is 4 ft tall.
 The image is sported with six hands with one of them holding Vel (divine spear), his left leg over the shoulder of the peacock and right is left hanging.
 There are separate shrines of his consorts Valli facing South and Deivanai facing North.
 There is a separate shrine for Shiva and Parvathi and all the Parsvatah Devatas (attendant deities) associated with Shiva temples.
 Usually in Murugan temples, his vehicle peacock would be heading towards his right, but it is sported on to the left of Murugan in this temple.
 It is believed that Indra, the king of celestial deities, appeared as peacock to worship Murugan.
 The image of the peacock is hence covered during the festivals.
 The other portions of Kalugumalai houses the 8th century Kalugumalai Jain Beds and Vettuvan Koil, an unfinished Shiva temple.